 A dental bridge is a restorative dental solution that replaces one or more missing teeth.
 Dental bridges “bridge the gap” between missing teeth and natural teeth.
 They secure artificial teeth, or pontics, to adjacent teeth, called abutment teeth.
 Bridges can be attached, also known as fixed bridges, or removable.
 Bridges can be made by placing dental crowns on abutment teeth.
-They can also be secured by using dental implants for a longer-lasting restoration.
-Dr. Ned Greenberg provides dental bridges to his Middle River, MD patients.
-Learn more about this restoration below:
+Dental implants can also secure dental bridges for a longer-lasting restoration.
+Dr. Ned Greenberg provides dental bridge treatment to his Baltimore, MD patients.

-It will take several appointments in order to fully secure your dental bridge.
-At the first appointment, Dr. Greenberg will prepare the teeth on either side of the gap by removing a small part of the enamel.
-This is done to prepare them for the bridge.
-He takes dental impressions of your teeth in order to properly create your crowns or implants.
+It will take several appointments to secure your dental bridge fully.
+At the first appointment, Dr. Greenberg will prepare the teeth on either side of the gap by removing a small part of the enamel to prepare them for the bridge.
+Next, he takes dental impressions of your teeth in order to create your crowns or implants properly.
 When cemented on natural teeth, crowns provide a stable bite and support.
-A traditional dental bridge is supported by two adjacent teeth and requires dental crowns to secure the bridge.
-Implant-secured dental bridges are supported by strategically placed dental implants.
+Two adjacent teeth support a traditional dental bridge.
+The natural teeth are capped off with dental crowns to secure the bridge.
+Strategically placed dental implants support implant-secured dental bridges.

 Caring For Dental Bridges

 Do you have one or more missing teeth?
 Try dental bridges.
-Call Dr. Greenberg for treatment today at 410.686.4646 or request an appointment with him on our website.
-If you have any remaining questions about dental bridges or other restorations, let Dr. Greenberg know.
+Call Dr. Greenberg for treatment today at 410.686.4646 or request a dental exam with him on our website.
+Let Dr. Greenberg know if you have any remaining questions about dental bridges or other restoration.
 He will be glad to help you get the answers you need.